Fredericton9/ICS4U-Hotel_Stay_Manager/TheDesign.md

-The class floor is made.
+The class floors are made.
-Under the class, there are two or more objects: each corresponding to different types of rooms in the hotel.
-There will be values according to each value of the room, such as a string array for the occupants of the room, What type of room it would be, how much it would cost per night, and the duration of their stay in that room.
+Under each class, there are two or more objects: each corresponding to a different type of rooms in the hotel.
+There will be values according to each variable for the room, such as a string array for the occupants in the room, type of room it would be, cost per night, and the duration of their stay.

-- Note that there should be two/three variants of rooms (it could from ocean-view/non-scenic or Luxury/First Class/Economic)
+- There should be two/three different type of rooms (it could from ocean-view/non-scenic or Luxury/First Class/Economic)
-- If there are no rooms left in a certain floor, they should be moved to the next floor, and continuously moved until there is a room available.
+- If there are no rooms left on a certain floor, they will be moved to the next floor and so on until there is a room available

-There should be 3 functions, not including the main;
+There will be 3 functions, excluding the main;

 - Addition of Time Stayed; Allows the occupant to input how much extra time they would like to stay, calculate and output the additional cost, and add it to their current cost total.